 - Motivation/Willingness to improve

-Once we receive the appropriate medical information, evaluate the patient, review insurance and/or consult with the patient's physicians, we determine if one of our Rehabilitation Hospital is the most appropriate setting for the patient.
+Once we receive the appropriate medical information, evaluate the patient, review insurance and/or consult with the patient’s physicians, we determine if one of our Rehabilitation Hospitals is the most appropriate setting for the patient.

 Rehabilitation is a custom-designed program for the patient that involves a team of professionals who will see to it that you receive proper training, exercise and practice.
 Of course, successful rehabilitation requires a great amount of understanding and support from family and friends.
 That is why we encourage family to become actively involved in the rehabilitation process.